You see sharing buttons on almost every site. But do readers use social share buttons today, or have they become blind to them?

 It arrived at a similar result.
 You could say from these two little straw polls that around 10-20% of people use these buttons.

-But what it doesn’t do is break down the difference between mobile device and desktop users.
+But what it doesn’t do is break down the difference between mobile and desktop users.

-Luckily, I stumbled on some data on Moovweb, where it breaks down usage.
+Luckily, I stumbled on some data on Marketing Insider, which breaks down usage.

 Only 0.39% of mobile users and 0.60% of desktop users tap share buttons.

 The article went further to explain how few people use sharing.